Full XRF reading set for this knife

 Takeaway

-Stick with all-stainless for your utensils, even for fancy occasions!
-Also: avoid vintage food-use items whenever possible (this knife is not vintage!)
+Stick with all stainless for your utensils, even for fancy occasions!
+Also: Avoid vintage food-use items whenever possible (this knife is not vintage!).

-Thank you for reading and for sharing my posts.
+Thank you for reading and for sharing this work.

 Please let me know if you have any questions.